Reaction-Space-Explorer/reac-space-exp/tautomer/README.md

 # tautomer

-Work on tautomer handling, kept separate from the generation pipeline.
+Trials of [MolVS](https://molvs.readthedocs.io/) for tautomer canonicalisation, so species differing only by a tautomeric shift are not counted twice.
+Not part of the pipeline.

-`molvs/` tries [MolVS](https://molvs.readthedocs.io/) for tautomer canonicalisation, so that species differing only by a tautomeric shift are not counted twice. `molvs/test.ipynb` is the comparison that was run, next to the note that came with it.
+- `molvs/test.ipynb` — the comparison, with the note that came with it